lucav76/Fibry/README.md

 - It is possible to send messages to named actors even before they are created, potentially simplifying your logic; the messages can be discarded or processed when the actor will be available
 - There is a fluid interface to build the actors
 - On some actors, you can receive messages of your choice while processing a message (Erlang style)
-- Many types of actor implement the **Executor** interface, so you can "send code" to be executed by the thread/fiber of almost any actors, and use them on service that are not actor-aware
+- Many types of actor implement the **Executor** interface, so you can "send code" to be executed by the thread of almost any actors, and use them on service that are not actor-aware
 - Most actors can be converted to **Reactive Flow Subscribers** (TCK tested), calling *asReactiveSubscriber()*
 - Fibry can create **generators** (Iterables with **back-pressure**) in a simple and effective way
 - Remote actors can be **discovered** using UDP Multicast
 - It implements a way to schedule messages in the future
+- It implements several ways to schedule tasks periodically
 - It implements several types of actor pools, for work-stealing tasks, with the possibility to assign a weight to each job
 - It implements a very simple **Map/Reduce mechanism**, limited to the local computer.
 - It implements a very simple **Pub/Sub** mechanism, limited to the local computer.